7 Best Running Shoes For Hiking in 2024

 We earn affiliate commissions at no extra cost to you when you buy through us.
 Why trust us

 If you’re planning to dabble in the murky world of hiking or running the trails, why pay the price of two pairs of shoes when you can have just one?
 Yes, you read it right.
-There’s an array of options you can choose from when it comes to a responsive hiker and a fast trail runner in one shoe.
+There’s an array of options you can choose from when it comes to a responsive hiker and a solid trail runner in one shoe.

 How we test running shoes